 The City of Birmingham is well ahead of schedule in meeting the state-mandated deadline for replacing lead water-service lines and the Lead Service Line Replacement (LSLR) Program continues to make great progress.
 Under Michigan law, Birmingham must replace at least 7% of all lead-service lines every year for the next 20 years.
 We expect to remove all lead service lines in our community far in advance of that deadline.
-In 2020, nearly 100 service replacements were completed, and the City plans to replace at least another 100 in 2021.
+Since 2020, the following service replacements were completed:

 Birmingham’s drinking water is meeting all state and national requirements for MCLs and ALs and while we have resolved our lead action level exceedance it is still good practice for anyone with a lead service line to either use a filter or flush their water before use per MDHHS’ guidance.
 This program brings us into full compliance with Michigan regulations and ensures that any property with lead service lines will have their lead service lines replaced.